 Create a terrain cleanup

-There are two ways to create a cleanup: drawing one manually or converting an existing polygon measurement.
+There are two ways to create a cleanup: drawing a polygon boundary manually, or converting an existing polygon measurement.
+In both cases, you can create as many cleanups as you need before saving.

 Option 1: Draw a polygon boundary